isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a Diverse World.md

 Singapore in the 1950s and 1960s was a turbulent society.
 There were unrests initiated by trade unions and student groups influenced by political ideology such as the Malayan Communist Party (MCP).
 In 1964, there were a series of racial riots amidst _Konfrontasi_ and tensions between Singapore, then still a state within Malaysia, and the federal authorities in Kuala Lumpur.

-Learn more about Singapore's defence and security challenges in the 1950s [here](https://www.sg101.gov.sg/defence-and-security/challenges/the-early-tumultuous-years):
+**Learn more about Singapore's defence and security challenges in the 1950s **[here](https://www.sg101.gov.sg/defence-and-security/challenges/the-early-tumultuous-years):

+Watch our video on *Konfrontasi* below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/m5HNGgfz8i8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>